githubEdit

 Blue teaming core functions

 The blue team refers to the defensive security side of an organization.
 Blue teaming is a functional concept (what they do) rather than a formal team name like SOC and CSIRT.
-Blue teaming is a broader concept that includes roles outside SOC/CSIRT, such as security engineers and threat hunters.
+Blue teaming is an overarching concept that includes roles outside of SOC/CSIRT, such as security engineers and threat hunters.
 By analogy, a blue team is akin to Military Defense Forces (all defensive roles), SOC is akin to Radar Operators and Patrol Units (constant monitoring), and CSIRT is akin to a SWAT team (activated for critical incidents).
 The activities of blue teams focus on preventing attacks, detecting threats, and responding to incidents.

 Summary of Blue Team Activities